-- GRI (General Rate Increase): Annual net average rate increase across a carrier’s service offerings (specifically FedEx and UPS), which informs rates for services published in carrier service guides.
+General Rate Increase (GRI): Annual net average rate increase across a carrier’s service offerings (specifically FedEx and UPS) that informs rates for services published in carrier service guides.

-- GSR (Guaranteed Service Refund) Waiver: Many companies are misled into believing they must sign these, but these waivers prohibit companies who sign them from utilizing an independent parcel auditor to recover money owed to them for late deliveries, incorrect parcel sizes, and other carrier mistakes.
+Guaranteed Service Refund (GSR) Waiver: Many companies are misled into believing they must sign these, but these waivers prohibit companies who sign them from utilizing an independent parcel auditor to recover money owed to them for late deliveries, incorrect parcel sizes, and other carrier mistakes.

 - Hundredweight (cwt): A pricing unit used in transportation (equal to 100 pounds); UPS LTL service type.